Please wait while the search results are loading...

 In the fall of 2011 at Stanford, three courses were made available as early versions of MOOCs (short for massive open online courses).
 The first was an Introduction to Artificial Intelligence by Sebastian Thrun and Peter Norvig.
 The professors were astonished to have 160,000 students enroll as news of the course went viral.
 An online course conducted by Stanford professor Andrew Ng drew 94,000 enrollees.
 Thrun quickly founded a MOOC startup called Udacity.
 Andrew Ng launched a competing MOOC called Coursera, in conjunction with Daphne Koller.

-People who enroll in free MOOC courses tend to be from nations outside the U.S. In many cases, they are in low income locales with limited access to higher education.
+People who enroll in free online courses tend to be from nations outside the U.S. In many cases, they are in low income locales with limited access to higher education.
 MOOC startups have popped up worldwide, including Futurelearn in the UK (sponsored by the well-known Open University), as well as MOOCs in Asia, Australia, France, Turkey and Latin America.

 Although there are certainly academic and technical challenges in launching a MOOC, the biggest challenges lie in creating a revenue flow, and if desired, obtaining accreditation.
 Another massive challenge lies in providing exams and certification to students who want to take MOOC courses for college credit or professional continuing education credits.